MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams-from-web-apps.md

 # [Meet Now](#tab/meetnow)

-If there is no ongoing meeting and the user wants to begin a meeting and start presenting the content, they can do so with Share to Teams option.
+If there's no ongoing meeting and the user wants to begin a meeting and start presenting the content, they can do so with Share to Teams option.
 To start a meeting while sharing the content, follow the steps given:

 1. Open the web app in the browser and select **Share to Teams**.
 The Share to Teams dialog opens.